 Please note that The IRS has announced that the federal income tax deadline for individuals is May 17, 2021 for the 2020 tax year.
 State deadlines have not changed, however, so make sure to confirm your state’s due date before you file.

 What Common Mistakes Do You See People Making When They File Their Taxes?

 This year, we are seeing some people getting a surprise when they file taxes.
 The potential for surprises comes from updated IRS withholding tables that employers use to calculate tax withheld from an employee’s paycheck.
 These changes generally resulted in bigger paychecks and less tax withheld, starting in February or March of last year, even if you took no action.
 While most people will come out ahead overall, it won’t feel that way for the people who will get a smaller tax refund, or will end up owing because they got their tax reform benefit through bigger paychecks.

 The second mistake we see is people missing the deadline.
-April 15 isn’t flexible, and the IRS charges a failure to file penalty, so file on time.
+The deadline isn’t flexible and the IRS charges a failure to file penalty, so file on time.
 File something.
 If you can’t file a complete and accurate tax return by the deadline, file an extension.
-But remember, that is only an extension to file and not to pay, so any taxes due need to be paid by April 15 to avoid a penalty and interest.
+But remember, that is only an extension to file and not to pay, so any taxes due need to be paid by the deadline to avoid a penalty and interest.